formidablejs/formidablejs.org/docs/broadcasting.md

 :::tip

-Whenever you make changes to the broadcasting configuration, you should run the `config:clear` command.
+Whenever you make changes to the broadcasting configuration, you should run the `config:cache` command.
 This will clear the configuration cache so that fresh configuration values will be loaded on the next request.

 :::